julstpierre/PenalizedGLMM/README.md

 Gtest = convert(Matrix{Float64}, @view(geno[testrowinds,:]), model = ADDITIVE_MODEL, impute = true);
 ```

-We combine genotype with the covariate(s) into an array.
+We combine genotype with the covariate(s) into an array:

 ```julia
 Xtest = [covdf[testrowinds, "SEX"] Gtest];
 ```

 Finally, we can make prediction using the `PenalizedGLMM.predict` function.
-By default, predictions for the full lasso path are calculated.
-We can also obtain predictions for optimal λ only, for example by comparing predictions obtained using AIC and BIC.
+By default, predictions for the full Lasso path are calculated.
+We can also obtain predictions for optimal λ only, for example by comparing predictions obtained using AIC and BIC:

 ```julia